vanilophp/framework/README.md

 #### 4.x

-The latest stable release is **4.1.0**, and it was released on Jul 11th, 2024.
+The latest stable release is **4.2.0**, and it was released on Dec 14th, 2024.
-Vanilo v4 supports Laravel 10.x & 11.x versions and PHP 8.2 - 8.3
+Vanilo v4 supports Laravel 10.x & 11.x versions and PHP 8.2 - 8.4

 Refer to the [Roadmap](https://vanilo.io/docs/3.x/roadmap) for upcoming versions.